luckyowl20/csci3308_group_project/Milestones/lab11-TestingMilestone.md

   - User A: Alice
   - User B: Unknown user not on Alice’s friend list
 - **Steps:**
-  1. Alice manually navigates to `/chat?receiver_id=99`.
+  1. Alice manually navigates to `/chat/(user id)`.
   2. Attempts to send a message.
 - **Expected Result:** Backend rejects the message or shows an error; message is not saved.
-- **Actual Result:** : Users can't accesses any messaging with someone that is not their freind as they are not in control of new chats so no issues here.
+- **Actual Result:** : User is able to send a message to a user that they are not friends/matched with.
+User is still not able to send message to themselves (database reject self messages)

 ---